Get COVID-19 Testing

 - Veterans Affairs Medical Clinic: The Morris View location is closed.
 The VA is conducting video-to-home and telephone visits.

-- One Stop Career Centers: Both the One-Stop Center at 1 Medical Drive in Morris Plains and the One-Stop Center in Randolph, at 13 Emery Avenue, are closed to customer walk-ins.
-For individuals seeking career counseling (resume, interviewing, job search and labor market support), please call 862-397-5600 for an appointment to visit with an Employment Counselor.
+- One Stop Career Centers: Both the One-Stop Career Center at 1 Medical Drive in Morris Plains and the One-Stop Career Center in Randolph, at 13 Emery Avenue, are closed to customer walk-ins until further notice.
+For individuals seeking career counseling (resume, interviewing, job search assistance and/or labor market support), please call 862-397-5600 for a consultation with a One-Stop Employment Counselor.
 For a list of available job openings, please visit the State of New Jersey Hiring Portal at https://covid19.nj.gov or the Department of Labor site at https://usnlx.com/.

-- Navigating Hope will resume operations on June 8 at Nourish.NJ (formerly the Community Soup Kitchen), 36 South Street from 9 a.m. to 2 p.m.
+- Navigating Hope has resumed operations.
 Navigating Hope staff will have information on how to apply for benefits and services such as SNAP, TANF, General Assistance, Medicaid, etc. Paper applications will be available along with instructions for completing the application process online.
 (Applications will not be taken on the van.)

 Law & Public Safety